"What has happened to you, girl?" Sarah's Mama Beth exclaimed in horror almost dropping her wooden spoon on the dirt floor of their meager cabin.

 Her clothes were dirt smudged and her stockings had a small tear….Mama sure didn't need to worry about buying her new stockings.

-She limped down the loft latter and sat at the table where her Papa was sitting.
+She limped down the loft latter and sat at the table where her Papa had just sat down.

 "Hello there, Princess," he smiled at her.
 That was his nickname for her.
 He always told her that her name meant princess.